 Physical handicap that limits their ability to seek help, or

 An illness, disease, injury or other conditions that affect their ability to make decisions about the abuse or neglect.

-Referrals to this program will be responded to in accordance with the Adult Guardianship Act.
+Referrals to this program will be responded to in accordance with the Adult Guardianship Act and Health